lenny-h/nextgpt/apps/infrastructure/aws/README.md

 - Set desired count to 0 for non-critical services during off-hours
 - Choose Cloudflare R2 if you have high download volume
 - Use AWS Savings Plans or Reserved Instances for production workloads
-- Consider single NAT Gateway instead of one per AZ for dev environments

 ## Monitoring & Operations